SS6080 - Gender and Education (2019/20)

 • To enable students to apply theory to interpret research data and contexts

 • To explore the impact of gendered- and hetero-normativities in education institutions and practices

 • To highlight the historicity of gender within educational discourse and practice

 • To examine the relationship between educational and social structures with reference to gender

-• To explore methodological approaches to researching gender and social transformation across all sectors, including Higher Education
+• To explore methodological approaches to researching gender issues and social transformation across all sectors, including Higher Education

 • To introduce and reinforce the importance of educational research and autobiography in exploring the construction of gender and gendered relations within education